Indianapolis Truck Accident Lawyer

-When you are ready to take the first steps toward reclaiming your life, get in touch with a qualified Indianapolis truck accident lawyer at Crossen Kooi Law.
+When you are ready to take the first steps toward reclaiming your life, get in touch with a qualified Indianapolis truck accident attorney at Kooi Law.
 We take pride in always putting the needs of our clients above all else and will stop at nothing to ensure that you are able to win the compensation you’ll need to support both your recovery and your family.

 Fault in Indianapolis 18-Wheeler Crashes

 A number of individuals and businesses can be partially to blame for your Indianapolis truck accident.
 Each of these parties has a responsibility to maintain the safety of the 18-wheeler either before it makes it onto the road or while it’s being operated.
 The following parties are the most frequent causes of trucking accidents:

 - The Trucker – Truck drivers become liable for the injuries a victim sustains when they’ve been operating the vehicle while under the influence of alcohol or drugs, fatigued, distracted, or engaging in aggressive driving practices like speeding, following too closely, or changing lanes without signaling.

 - The Trucking Company – The commercial trucking company employs the truck driver and usually owns the truck in operation.
 If the trucking company ignored the Federal Motor Carrier Safety Administration regulations regarding mandatory safety inspections of the 18-wheeler or failed to comply with trucker scheduling guidelines, it can be named as the defendant in your claim for compensation.